 When it came time to bring the name to life, students created WuShock – a big, bad, muscle-bound bundle of wheat – whose name was derived from a period in time when the university was simply known as Wichita University, or WU.
 It’s not difficult to spot Wu at athletic, cultural and university events bolstering school spirit.

-The Corbin Education Center was designed by Frank Lloyd Wright and is a masterpiece of modern design as well as home to the College of Education
+The CORBIN EDUCATION CENTER was designed by FRANK LLOYD WRIGHT and is a masterpiece of modern design as well as home to the College of Applied Studies.

-WSU students hold 1,000 internships annually through the cooperative education and internship program
+WSU students hold 1,100 INTERNSHIPS ANNUALLY through the cooperative education and internship program